-It doesn’t get more Out of Africa than Angama Mara, whose property—a hilly section of the Ngong Hills on the western outskirts of Kenya’s Maasai Mara National Reserve—appears in the legendary film.
+It doesn’t get more Out of Africa than Angama Mara, one of the best luxury safari lodges in Africa whose property—a hilly section of the Ngong Hills on the western outskirts of Kenya’s Maasai Mara National Reserve—appears in the legendary film.
 Owners Steve and Nicky Fitzgerald picked up some know-how during their time at andBeyond before debuting this new lodge in 2015, setting a new standard for safari lodges everywhere.
 The two separate camps, with 15 tents each, are as impressive as their views of the Great Rift Valley: think Nairobi-made canvas and Maasai-inspired brickwork, writing desks, floor-to-ceiling windows, and terraces that hang over the Oloololo Escarpment, where giraffe and wildebeest roam.

 andBeyond Ngorongoro Crater Lodge, Tanzania